BaylorComputerEngineering/lab1-fix/readme.md

 ## Assignments

-Once you successfully joined/created a team & accepted the assignemnt, you can always see you assignments at https://github.com/BaylorComputerEngineering .
-The team creation/joining is one time only, so we don't have to go through this again.
+Once you have successfully joined/created a team & accepted the assignemnt, you can always see your assignments at https://github.com/BaylorComputerEngineering .
+The team creation/joining is one time only, so we don't have to go through this again in the future.

-Once you have access to your assignment, you should update the readme.md in lab1 as we have discussed in lab 1:
+Once you have access to your assignment, you should update the readme.md in lab1 as we have discussed in class, i.e.:

-- clone the repo
+- Clone the repo
-- make changes
+- Make changes
-- add / commit your changes
+- Add / commit your changes
-- push it back to github
+- Push it back to github
-- verifying your change by go to your assignment page to see if they are there
+- **Verify** your change by go to your assignment page to see if they are there

-I want both of team members do some changes this time even though the things you have change is only a few lines, just so that everyone can get familiar with the process.
+I want **both** of team members make some changes to the `readme.md` this time, even though the things you have change is only a few lines, just so that everyone can get familiar with the process.
 So what you can do is:

 - One member clone, make changes, and push back to github
 - Verify the changes on github
 - The other member clone, make rest of the changes, and push back to github
 - Verify the changes on github

-Or you can also do,
+Alternatively, you can also do:

 - Both member clone the origin assignment seperately.
 - One member make changes and push it back to github